How To Edit a Raw Photo With Gemstone Editor — Camera Raw Alternative for Windows

 You can add custom LUTs or use the ones provided

 The great news is that Gemstone has the capacity to use LUTs which means you can use any .cube LUT made for other photo and video editing suites, you just need to import them.
-It also has a small selection of pre-installed LUTs which you can see above, and I’ve applied so that you can see what that looks like.
-There’s then the option to reduce the opacity on that to lessen the a little.
+It also has a small selection of pre-installed LUTs which you can see above, and I’ve applied Golden so that you can see what that looks like.
+There’s then the option to reduce the opacity on that to lessen the effect a little.

 The not-so-great news is that there’s no LUT thumb preview, which I always find very frustrating.
 It’s the one edge that Adobe Camera RAW tends to have over other RAW editors, I can preview the LUTs (profiles in ACR’s case) without applying them, so it’s much quicker to get a look you want.